 They have two of those Russian destroyers that at least two that I know about that have been printed that are specifically designed by the Russians with specific missiles to take out aircraft carriers.

-This buildup by the Chinese has had many sources and has had uh many uh sources of support, and their new strategy is pretty well known, but there isn't any question that specifically with regard to this uh to the MERV uh uh uh warheads and specifically with regard to technology, missile technology that can hit other nations satellites.
+This buildup by the Chinese has had many sources and has had many sources of support, and their new strategy is pretty well known.

-The Clinton administration sold that to the um the Chinese Communist government in close proximity in time to the time when they received campaign contributions laundered through that same Chinese Communist government.
+But there isn't any question that specifically with regard to the MIRV warheads and specifically with regard to technology, missile technology that can hit other nations' satellites, the Clinton administration sold that to the Chinese Communist government in close proximity in time to the time when they received campaign contributions laundered through that same Chinese communist government.

 It is a fact that should not be forgotten.

-I'm Roger Hedgecock filling in for Rush Limbaugh, and uh let's see, open line Friday.
+I'm Roger Hedgecock, filling in for Rush Limbaugh, and let's see, Open Line Friday.

 I haven't been getting enough calls.